Cadasta/cadasta-api/testing-documentation.md

 **Tests are organized into two separate categories: 1) regular unit-tests, and 2) endpoint tests.**
  Regular unit-tests would include simple functions, like utilites.
 Endpoint tests, however, are a special case and are better described as "integration" test.
 To test an endpoint, you need to do more than execute a single functional unit and test results; rather, the API server must be running and connected to a test database, and the test specification must have access to that API.

+###Setting up a local Test Database
+You should run tests on a local instance of the database - once we start testing CRUD endpoints other then READs you don't want your tests altering the deployed database.
+See the Cadasta DB repo for the scripts required to setup a Local Cadasta DB.
+After you have setup up this DB, please execute the SQL in the [truncate-db-tables.sql](./test/test-setup/truncate-db-tables.sql).
+Lastly, adjust your "testing.pg" settings in the [environtment-settings.js](./app/settings/environment-settings.js.example).

 ###Unit Tests
 #####Authoring
-If you want to author tests for simple functions create spec files in the [/test/unitSpecs](/test/unitSpecs) directory and follow the patterns described by [Mocha](https://mochajs.org/#assertions) and or [Chai](http://chaijs.com/).
+If you want to author tests for simple functions create spec files in the [/test/unitSpecs](./test-runners/unitSpecs) directory and follow the patterns described by [Mocha](https://mochajs.org/#assertions) and or [Chai](http://chaijs.com/).

 #####Running via terminal